 August 13, 2018

-But the quietness you feel when you get out of your car at High Ridge Farm belies a thrumming level of activity: In true Maine do-it-yourself fashion, Lafleur and White run a self-sustaining farm, continually strip and update the old farmhouse, let guest rooms on Airbnb, and serve land-to-table tacos on Fridays and community dinners monthly in the restored early-19th-century barn—all with a sense of reverence for the Maine land.
+This might seem like an out-of-the-way place for one of the most striking interiors we’ve seen.
+But the quietness you feel when you get out of your car at High Ridge Farm belies a thrumming level of activity: In true Maine do-it-yourself fashion, Katee Lafleur runs a self-sustaining farm, continually strips and updates the old farmhouse, lets guest rooms on Airbnb, and serves up land-to-table tacos and community dinners in the restored early-19th-century barn—all with a sense of reverence for the land.

-The couple found the 35-acre property on Maine FarmLink, a division of Maine Farmland Trust, when they were living in Vermont and looking to make a move.
-“We felt like we were suddenly in on the secret that is the midcoast of Maine,” Lafleur says.
-As they set about tilling the land—they grow vegetables, herbs, and flowers, and raise chickens and woodland hogs—they also turned their attention to the 1835 farmhouse, drawing from instinct and learning as they went.
-“I was drawn to the simplicity and bare-bonedness,” Lafleur says.
+Katee found the 35-acre property on Maine FarmLink, a division of Maine Farmland Trust, while living in Vermont and looking to make a move.
+“It felt like being suddenly in on the secret that is the midcoast of Maine,” Katee says.
+As she set about tilling the land—she grows vegetables, herbs, and flowers, and raises chickens and woodland hogs—she also turned her attention to the 1835 farmhouse, drawing from instinct and learning as she went.
+“I was drawn to the simplicity and bare-bonedness,” Katee says.
 “That was part of why the price was accessible, while also affording us the opportunity to work with a mostly blank slate, to strip down the rooms to a point where the craftsmanship and history of the structure could be accentuated.”
-They took the walls down to the plaster, sourced extraordinary vintage finds from Craigslist and Goodwill, and added hides and bleached-white bones, relics of their butchered animals.
+Taking the walls down to the plaster, she sourced extraordinary vintage finds from Craigslist and Goodwill, and added hides and bleached-white bones, relics of their butchered animals.
 The result: stripped-down and striking interiors that, like the farm, are a constant work in progress.

 Here’s a look inside, captured on the stillest, hottest day of the summer.